amkCha/The-MRI-protocol/README.md

 This is a good point.
 On this, we can have a technical answer and a social answer
 - for the technical answer, research is being done to issue this information anonymously.
 Here is a report done by the Nethermind team https://ethresear.ch/t/research-report-allowing-validators-to-share-client-information-privately-a-project-by-nethermind-research/19506
 - on a more social level, I think with time, it can become a norm to share this data and we won't even think about it.
-We share more sensitive information today that we don't think of imo.
 Moreover, the argument is that issuing this information makes you a target in case their is a bug discovered on the client you are running.
 My point is that the number of clients is small and if a bug is discovered, an attack consisting of reaching out to random validators without knowing what client they run would work as well.
 Especially if it's Geth, you have 2/3 chances to reach a validator running it

+**What's the difference with Protocol Guild ?**

+While Protocol Guild is also a source of funding, it has as incentive to keep the talent pool working on the L1 and does not specifically focus on Client Diversity.
+The funding is distributed to individuals and not teams.
+The funds raised can be in the form of
+- L2s tokens.
+Core dev's portfolio is a mirror of the ecosystem
+- or in fiat.
+It then requires an audit step before funds can be released.
+The MRI protocol is stays in the Ethereum L1 realm, with funds in Eth, but is not embedded in the core protocol.

-Please open a PR to discuss any of the above, would be happy to have more insights and improve the FAQ section !
+Happy to discuss any of the above in a PR, have more insights for the protocol and improve the FAQ section !

 ## Graffiti's usage since Teku's release